Ladakh Autonomous Hill Development Council, Kargil

-Ladakh Autonomous Hill Development Council, Kargil (LAHDC Kargil), is an Autonomous District Council that administers the Kargil District of Ladakh, India.
+Ladakh Autonomous Hill Development Council, Kargil (LAHDC Kargil), is one among the two Autonomous District Councils of Ladakh union territory.
+LAHDC Kargil administers the Kargil District of Ladakh, India.

 History

 In October 1993, the central Government of India and the state Government of Jammu and Kashmir agreed to grant each district of Ladakh the status of Autonomous Hill Council.
 This agreement was given effect by the Ladakh Autonomous Hill Development Council Act, 1995.
 A hill council for Leh district was formed in 1995 and the council for Kargil district was formed in 2003.

 Powers

 The autonomous hill councils work with village panchayats to take decisions on economic development, healthcare, education, land use, taxation, and local governance which are further reviewed at the block headquarters in the presence of the chief executive councillor and executive councillors.
 The Ladakh Police continues to look after law and order while Administration of Ladakh looks after the judicial system, communications and the higher education in the districts.